Reginald Redman: Career

 Redman was born in London, and became a church organist at the age of 16 while working as a bank clerk, before going on to study at the Guildhall School of Music.
+For several years he was the organist at Stanmore Parish Church, and music master of the preparatory division at nearby Harrow School.
+In 1922 he married the pianist Evelyn Amey, and she premiered many of the piano compositions he wrote in the 1920s.

-He joined the BBC in 1926 as assistant conductor of the National Orchestra of Wales and from 1936 until 1952 he was the BBC Director of Music, Western Region.
+In 1926 he joined the BBC as assistant conductor of the National Orchestra of Wales and from 1936 until 1952 he was the BBC Director of Music, Western Region.
 While at the BBC in Bristol Redman formed and conducted the West Country Studio Orchestra, a small orchestra which played light music, and the West Country Singers.
 (He also occasionally conducted the Clifton Light Orchestra and City of Bristol Orchestra).
 The Studio Orchestra was disbanded in 1950 when the BBC West of England Light Orchestra was formed.

 Later in his career Redman became the music critic for the Bristol Evening Post, but also continued to compose music for radio and television, including The Emperor's Nightingale (for marionettes, from a story by Hans Christian Andersen) in 1957, and a TV play The True Mystery of the Passion in 1961.
 After his death in Bristol, the BBC broadcast a tribute concert, on 27 June 1973, including his Chinese settings, part songs and the violin sonata.